-- in 2023 the first instalment of the total incentive will be paid in cash and free UniCredit ordinary shares subject to the evaluation of the individual adherence to compliance and conduct principles35; - the remaining part of the overall incentive will be paid in cash and/ or free UniCredit ordinary shares: - 2027-2029 for Group CEO and GEC (excluding Control Functions, People & Culture and Manager in Charge of Drafting the Company Financial Reports); - 2025-2029 for GEC belonging to Control Functions and People & Culture, Manager in Charge of Drafting the Company Financial Reports and Group CAE; - 2027-2028 for GEC-1 (excluding Control Functions and People & Culture); - 2025-2028 for GEC-1 belonging to Control Functions and People & Culture, Group CAE direct reports and other Senior Management; - 2025-2027 for other Material Risk Takers;
+- for the CEO, GEC members and Group Chief Audit Executive, in 2025 the first instalment of the total incentive will be paid in free UniCredit ordinary shares subject to the evaluation of the individual adherence to compliance and conduct principles30; - for all other Group Material Risk Takers, in 2024 the first instalment of the total incentive will be paid in cash and free UniCredit ordinary shares subject to the evaluation of the individual adherence to compliance and conduct principles32; - the remaining part of the overall incentive will be paid in cash and/ or free UniCredit ordinary shares: - 2028-2030 for Group CEO and GEC (excluding Control Functions, People & Culture and Manager in Charge of Drafting the Company Financial Reports);

-33 Staff members below GEC-1 which are senior management of the Legal Entities of Group MBU.
-This includes: Group CEO, Heads of Group Businesses/Divisions, Heads of Group Competence Lines, Group CEO reporting lines and all other Senior Management roles in Group Legal Entities (as defined by Bank of Italy) receiving a significant amount of variable remuneration
+28 Staff members below GEC-1 which are senior management of the Legal Entities of Group MBU.
+This includes: Group CEO, Heads of Group Businesses/Divisions, Heads of Group Competence Lines, Group CEO reporting lines and all other Senior Management roles in Group Legal Entities (as defined by Bank of Italy) receiving a significant amount of variable remuneration.

-34 €430,000 is the lower amount between 10 times the average Bank total compensation and the 25% of total compensation of Italian High Earner as reported by EBA in its Report on high earners for 2019.
-For 2022, the same amount has been confirmed 35 Considering also the severity of any internal/external findings (i.e. Audit, Bank of Italy, Consob and/or analogous local authorities).
+29 €430,000 is the lower amount between 10 times the average Bank total compensation and the 25% of total compensation of Italian High Earner as reported by EBA in its Report on high earners for 2019.
+For 2022, the same amount has been confirmed.

+30 Considering also the severity of any internal/external findings (i.e. Audit, Bank of Italy, Consob and/or analogous local authorities).
-Each further tranche will be subject to the application of the Zero Factor for the year of reference and in absence of any individual/values compliance breach.

-Each share tranche is subject to a 1-year retention period for both upfront and deferred shares, as foreseen by regulation.

-All the instalments are subject to the application of claw-back conditions, as legally enforceable.
+- 2026-2030 for GEC belonging to Control Functions and People & Culture, Manager in Charge of Drafting the Company Financial Reports and Group CAE; - 2028-2029 for GEC-1 (excluding Control Functions and People & Culture); - 2026-2029 for GEC-1 belonging to Control Functions and People & Culture, Group CAE direct reports and other Senior Management; - 2026-2028 for other Material Risk Takers; - Each further tranche will be subject to the application of the Zero Factor for the year of reference and in absence of any individual/values compliance breach. - Each share tranche is subject to a 1-year retention period for both upfront and deferred shares, as foreseen by regulation. - All the instalments are subject to the application of claw-back conditions, as legally enforceable.